v-Rizzy/swapper-contract-buying.com/README.md

 npx hardhat clean
 npx hardhat compile
 ```
-This will generate new builds and typings /n
+This will generate new builds and typings.

 ### Try running some of the following tasks: